Adrian-XP/Adrian-XP.github.io/docs/index.md

 ### Project Summary

-* The goal of the project is to create a system that interacts with other individual subsystems to provide a function that makes the user's life easier.
+* The goal of the project is to create a subsystem that interacts with other individual subsystems to provide a function that makes the user's life easier.
 The task Team 206 identified was the tedious task of managing curtains for a room.
 This was broken down into three subsystems: motion sensing, temperature sensing, and light sensing.
-You are currently viewing the moisture sensing subsection.
+You are currently viewing the photoresistor subsection.
 The other sections are available via the [team report.](https://asu-egr304-2025-f-206.github.io/EGR304-TechMinds/).

 ### My Contribution

-* This needs to be updated to reflect a team introduction
-* Content should also help an unfamiliar reader navigate to areas of interest.
-Information like:
+* To review the diagram relating to the subsection, please visit the ["Block Diagram"](https://adrian-xp.github.io/01-Block-Diagram/Block-Diagram/) section of the datasheet.

-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.
+* To review the details regarding the components used to construct the subsection, you can review them in the ["Component Selection"](https://adrian-xp.github.io/02-Component-Selection/Component-Selection/) section of the datasheet.

-For all the sections
+* To review the final selection as well as the number of parts, please visit the ["BOM"](https://adrian-xp.github.io/03-BOM/BOM/) section of the datasheet.
+* To review the details regarding the schematic, please visit the ["Schematic"](https://adrian-xp.github.io/04-Schematic/schematic/) section of the datasheet.
+* To review the details regarding power consumption, please visit the ["Power Budget"](https://adrian-xp.github.io/05-Power-Budget/Power-Budget/) section of the database.